The Political Climate in West Valley City, UT is Leaning liberal.

 Individual Campaign Contributions in West Valley City, UT

-In the last 4 years, there were 897 contributions totaling $129,511 to Republican and conservative campaigns, averaging $144 per contribution.
+In the last 4 years, there were 897 contributions totaling $129,511 to the Republican Party and conservative campaigns, averaging $144 per contribution.

 (source: Federal Election Commission)